 - By September of the same year, fire-related emissions in 2020 were already 3 times higher than the historical 21st-century average in California, Oregon and Washington.

 With these stats, you can see why air quality should be made a top priority at home and in the workplace.
 Want to dive deeper into the topic?
-Get started with our comprehensive blog post on how to choose a commercial air quality monitor!
+Get started with our mini crash-course on how to choose a commercial air quality monitor!